free-science-academy/organisation/README.md

 Freedom -

-Accountability -
+Accountability - We accept full responsibility for our actions and behaviours.

-Honesty -
+Honesty - We never intentionally deceive or mislead others.

-Truth -
+Truth - We always strive to ascertain the truth, no matter the situation.

 Justice -

-Tolerance -
+Tolerance - We are accepting of all individuals, no matter what their views or backgrounds are.

 Patience -

-Forgiveness -
+Forgiveness - Any transgression can be forgiven.

+Courage - We stand up for what we believe in.

 ## Core team <a name="#team"></a>